KITATUS/KITATUS.github.io/_posts/2022-02-19-interfaces.md

 Taking a look at the ```InputAction Interact``` function (which is used when the player presses the "Interact" button), we can see that if the ```InteractableActor``` is valid from EnteredInteractionZone then tell that actor to fire off their "InteractRequest" interface function.

-Jumping back to BP_Chest, we can see the InteractRequest implementation that if closed, opens and if open, closes the lid of the chest.
+Jumping back to BP_Chest, we can see the InteractRequest implementation says that "If the lid is closed, open the lid and if it is open, close the lid of the chest".

 ## How To Create Your Own
 ### Creating a Blueprint Interface